 • Add 1 piece kombu (dried kelp) and ½–1 cup katsuobushi (dried bonito flakes).
 Use the maximum amount of katsuobushi for more intense bonito flavor.

 • Bring it to a boil and simmer on low heat for 5 minutes.
-Turn off the heat and let it cool completely.
+Turn off the heat.
+Let it steep and cool completely.
 Strain the mentsuyu and set aside.
-Tip: You can keep this concentrated soup base in an airtight container and store it in the refrigerator for up to a month.
+Nami's tip: You can keep this concentrated soup base in an airtight container and store it in the refrigerator for up to a month.

 To Boil the Soba Noodles

 • Boil a lot of water in a large pot.
 Unlike pasta, you do not add salt to the cooking water.
 Add 14 oz dried soba noodles (buckwheat noodles) to the boiling water, distributing them around the pot in a circular pattern to separate the noodles from each other.
-Cook the soba noodles according to the package instructions.
-Stir the noodles occasionally so they don’t stick to each other.
-The noodles are done when they are just tender; do not overcook.
-Before you drain the noodles, reserve 1 to cups of the cooking water called sobayu (read how to use sobayu in the blog post).
+Cook the noodles according to the package instructions.
+Stir occasionally so they don’t stick to each other.
+The noodles are done when just tender; do not overcook.
+Reserve 1–1½ cups of the cooking water called sobayu and set aside to enjoy at the end of the meal.

 • Shake the sieve to drain the water completely.
 Then, transfer the noodles to a large bowl of iced water.
 Chill the noodles for 30 seconds, drain well, and set aside.